henriquesdfaria/wiremock-standalone-dockerfile/README.md

 # wiremock-standalone-dockerfile

+## How to run the container

-Firstly clone this repository and go to its working space:
+1. Firstly clone this repository and go to its working space:

 > git clone https://github.com/henriquesdfaria/wiremock-standalone-dockerfile

 > cd wiremock-standalone-dockerfile

-Then build the docker image:
+2. Then build the docker image:

 > docker build -t wiremock-server .

-And finally run the container:
+3. And finally run the container:

 > docker run -p 8080:8080 wiremock-server